 The advantage of this procedure is that since the corneal shape is fixed and much more uniform, vision is often dramatically improved.
 Patients often say it is the best vision they have ever had.
 Treating the irregularity also eliminates many night vision issues and a large part of the refractive correction.
 A second planned enhancement can finetune anything leftover.

 Corneal crosslinking (CXL) is a procedure that improves corneal strength.
 Some surgeons have advocated for its use to strengthen the cornea in RK patients in an attempt to minimize visual fluctuations.
 Unfortunately, as the incisions cannot be eliminated and are the root cause of the corneal instability, CXL has not been found to be effective.
 Strengthening the tissue in between the incisions does not strengthen the overall cornea.
 There does not seem to be a role for CXL in RK repair at this time.

-As you can see, Dr. Motwani has plenty of options to help post-RK patients.
+As you can see, Dr. Motwani has plenty of options to help post-RK patients get long-term results.
 Make your appointment for a consultation today.